-Note: The ZOLL OneStep electrodes, MFE Pads, Pediatric MFE Pads, Stat-padz®, and ECG electrodes are disposable, single-use items.
+Note: The ZOLL OneStep Pacing electrodes, or OneStep Complete electrodes, MFE Pads, Pediatric MFE Pads, stat-padz®, and ECG electrodes are disposable, single-use items.

 You should always check the expiration date on the electrode packaging.
 Do not use expired electrodes, which might result in false patient impedance readings and affect the level of delivered energy, or cause burns.